Messhias/temper/README.md

 After install all the libraries, software necessary and enable the PHP extensions you need to set up each dependencies of applications.

-First let's start by backend.
+## Laravel

 Navigate by terminal to the folder [root](./).

 Once you inside the folder you need copy the [.env.example](.env.example) file to a **.env** and change the configurations that suits your manual configurations.
-If you're in a unix like environment you can just type ``cp .env.example .env``
+If you're in a unix like environment you can just type ``cp .env.example .env``.

+Also you need generate a key for the app as it is mandatory for Laravel framework.
+You could done that running the command ``docker-compose run --rm php php artisan key:generate`` (for those which choose the docker approach) or ``php artisan key:generate``.

 If you want to know how to configure .env files to work with the framework properly please visit the [Laravel](https://laravel.com/).